cheriehong/I310D-Assignment-3/README.md

 INSERT HERE

 <h2> Methods </h2>
+Toxic comments were derived from a dataset found on Kaggle from https://www.kaggle.com/datasets/areeves87/rscience-popular-comment-removal
 I developed my own (small) test set of N example comments, documented the model scores and labels extracted from the model using the threshold of 0.5.

 <h2> Findings </h2>